LTUC/amman-dotnet-401d2/Curriculum/Class06/lab-alt/README.md

 	0       | No Submission or program does not compile/run.
 Build Errors.
 Missing Required Tests.
 Failing Tests |

 - 3pts: Code meets industry standards
-	- These points are only awardable if you score at minimum a 4/6 on above criteria
+	- These points can only be awarded if you score at minimum a 4/6 on above criteria

 	Points  | Reasoning |
 	 ------------ | :-----------: |